-We have discovered over a 20-year history of facilitating reconciliation that sustainable conflict transformation is most powerful when participants live together as part of their training.
+We have discovered that hospitality plays a key role in reconciliation and that sustainable conflict transformation is most powerful when participants live together as part of their training.

 Our unique residential courses provide this.

 We create hospitable spaces where those in conflict can meet face-to-face.
 We empower victims to become healers in their communities.
 We equip leaders with practical peacemaking strategies to be reconcilers capable of transforming challenging disagreements.
 We offer a sanctuary for reconcilers to retreat, reflect, rest and restore.

 Our courses are tailored using the following methods: